LTUC/amman-dotnet-401d2/Curriculum/Class14/Lab.md

 	- 5 default Hotel Locations
 	- 6 Room Types
 	- 5 Amenities.
-3. Do not make any seeded associations with `HotelRoom` or `RoomAmenities`.
+3. *Do not* make any seeded associations with `HotelRoom` or `RoomAmenities`.
-4. Update dropdown lists to include the `Layout` enum, and associations between the `Room` and `Hotel`, as well as the `Room` and `Amenities`.
+4. Update the dropdown lists to include the `Layout` enum, and associations between the `Room` and `Hotel`, as well as the `Room` and `Amenities`.
 Be sure to display user friendly information in your views (example: display string names instead of ids).
 5. Based off of the readings from day 14, either utilize bootstrap (download it into your project from NuGet), or remove all bootstrap specific classes in your HTML. (clean it up!)
 6. Add your own styling to the Hotel creation page, Room Creation Page, and Amenities creation page.
-7. On the Home Page, create a dashboard/navigation to the Create Hotel page, Create Room page, Create Amenity page, as well as pages for the HotelRoom association and RoomAmenity association.
-Each of these pages (excluding HotelRoom and Room Amenity (see below)) should allow the user to edit/remove exisitng data.
+7. On the Home Page, create a navigation to the "Create Hotel" page, "Create Room" page, "Create Amenity" page, as well as pages for the "HotelRoom" association and "RoomAmenity" association.
+Each of these pages (excluding HotelRoom and Room Amenity (see below)) should allow the user to edit/remove existing data.
 All pages should allow to view the data.

 #### Stretch
-These goals will be required later on in the lab, but feel free to start a bit "early":
+These goals will be required in an upcoming lab, but feel free to start a bit "early":
-1. Remove the ability to edit `RoomAmenties`
+1. Update/Edit your `RoomAmentities` page to not allow edits.
 	- You should only have the option to create associations, and delete associations.
-	- This will require the removal of the actions and view pages from the scaffold code, as well as existing links.
+	- If you scaffolded the controller, this will require the removal of the actions and view pages from the scaffold code, as well as existing links.
 2. Leverage the use TagHelpers and View Models to identify the correct association to remove.
 3. Modify the existing code to edit a `HotelRoom`.
 	 - Allow a user to edit a `HotelRoom` combination.